 The charts above don't show us the individual behavior of the Big Four leading up to the 2007 recession.
-To achieve that goal, I've plotted the same data using a "percent off high" technique.
-In other words, I show successive new highs as zero and the cumulative percent declines of months that aren't new highs.
+To achieve that goal, we've plotted the same data using a "percent off high" technique.
+In other words, we show successive new highs as zero and the cumulative percent declines of months that aren't new highs.
 The advantage of this approach is that it helps us visualize declines more clearly and to compare the depth of declines for each indicator and across time (e.g., the short 2001 recession versus the Great Recession).
-Here is my own four-pack showing the indicators with this technique.
+Here is our four-pack showing the indicators with this technique.

 The chart above is an excellent starting point for evaluating the relevance of the four indicators in the context of two very different recessions.
 In both cases, the bounce in Industrial Production matches the NBER trough while Employment and Personal Incomes lagged in their respective reversals.